Daughter of Earth: Plot

 As a traveling subscription saleswoman, Marie discovers her father and siblings living in squalor.
 She spends what money she has feeding and clothing the children and leaves.
 Marie ends up in New Mexico with no money.
 While starving to death in a hotel, she learns two men have raped a woman they mistook for Marie, believing Marie to be a prostitute.
 The bartender, one of the rapists, nurses Marie back to health.
 When he finds out that she is a virgin and not a prostitute, he proposes marriage.
 Marie is extremely offended and leaves town.

 She reunites with Big Buck, a man who used to work in the mining camps for her father.
 He takes care of her while she recuperates and offers to pay for her to go to school for six months.
 He also proposes marriage, which Marie turns down.

 While in school in Arizona, Marie meets Karin and Knut Larson.
 The siblings fascinate Marie because they are well educated.
 Marie becomes romantically involved with Knut.
 Knut and Karin decide to move to San Francisco.
 Marie receives a letter from her brother George stating that their father has sent them to work as farmhands for an abusive man.
 Marie is torn between helping her family and pursuing her education.
 She sends George what money she has and leaves for San Francisco.
 Marie and Knut get married with the understanding that it will be an equal partnership.
 She is introduced to socialism through friends of Karin.
 Marie becomes pregnant and has an abortion.

 Beatrice, her younger sister, moves to live with her.
 Marie recognizes how hard life has been for her younger siblings.
 Marie becomes pregnant and once again has an abortion.
 While on the ride home, Knut instructs Marie to sit up so as not to cause a scene.
 Marie cannot accept Knut's orders as a husband to his wife.
 This is the final straw, and their marriage ends.

 While at school, Marie meets an Indian who introduces her to the Indian independence movement.
 She is asked to leave school because of her liberal activities.
-On her way to New York, Marie stops to meet her old pen pal, Robert Hampton, and is disappointed by his appearance and strong Christian beliefs.
+On her way to New York City, Marie stops to meet her old pen pal, Robert Hampton, and is disappointed by his appearance and strong Christian beliefs.
 He attempts to convert her to Christianity.